hackerhero0x01/analytics-accelerator-s3/README.md

 ## Current Status

-Analytics Accelerator Library for Amazon S3 is integrated and tested with the [Apache Hadoop S3A](https://github.com/apache/hadoop) client, currently being integrated into [Iceberg S3FileIO](https://github.com/apache/iceberg) client.
+The Analytics Accelerator Library for Amazon S3 has been tested and integrated with the [Apache Hadoop S3A](https://github.com/apache/hadoop) client, and is currently in the process of being integrated into the [Iceberg S3FileIO](https://github.com/apache/iceberg) client.
 It is also tested for datasets stored in [S3 Table Buckets](https://docs.aws.amazon.com/AmazonS3/latest/userguide/s3-tables-buckets.html).

-We're constantly working on improving Analytics Accelerator Library for Amazon S3 and interested in feedback on features, performance, and compatibility.
+We're constantly working on improving Analytics Accelerator Library for Amazon S3 and are interested in hearing your feedback on features, performance, and compatibility.
 Please send feedback by [opening a GitHub issue](https://github.com/awslabs/analytics-accelerator-s3/issues/new/choose).

 ## Getting Started

 You can use Analytics Accelerator Library for Amazon S3 either as a standalone library or with Hadoop library and Spark engine.
-For Spark engine it also supports [Iceberg](https://github.com/apache/iceberg)'s open table format as well as [S3 Table Buckets](https://docs.aws.amazon.com/AmazonS3/latest/userguide/s3-tables-buckets.html).
+For Spark engine, it also supports [Iceberg](https://github.com/apache/iceberg)'s open table format as well as [S3 Table Buckets](https://docs.aws.amazon.com/AmazonS3/latest/userguide/s3-tables-buckets.html).
-Integration to Hadoop and Iceberg are off by default.
+Integrations with Hadoop and Iceberg are turned off by default.
 We describe how to enable Analytics Accelerator Library for Amazon S3 below.

 ### Standalone Usage